-3. Develop virtual and in person international internship programs a.
+3. Develop virtual and in-person international internship programs a.
 Partner with the Academic Senate, departments, and faculty to offer online courses from universities abroad during the academic year to undergraduate students

 - a.
 Partner with academic departments and faculty to provide undergraduate international research exchanges with university partners abroad - b.
-Establish internship/experiential learning opportunities during summer session as early as 2021
+Establish internship/experiential learning opportunities during Summer Session